Our Favorite Jointer Delivers a Professional Performance at Half the Price

 Additional Features

-While power jointers rank as one of the safer power tools because the wood stock or a retractable guard covers the blades while they cut, they also offer additional safety features.
+Power jointers rank as relatively safe power tools because the wood stock or a retractable guard covers the blades while they cut, and they also often come with additional safety features.
+These may include push handles for guiding wood through the blade without using bare hands and easy-to-access “off” switches that allow users to quickly shut off power when needed.

 Some jointers offer additional features that make them easier to use, such as large knobs that allow for quick and easy adjustment of the feeder table height and the adjustable fence angle.